Matthew Tye: Early and personal life

-Matthew Tye was born on December 27, 1986, in a small town in the state of New York.
+Matthew Tye was born on December 27, 1986, in Binghamton, New York.
 He graduated from Maine-Endwell High School in Endwell, New York, on June 25, 2005.
 After graduating from university in 2008, he wanted to explore the world.
 Upon learning that he could teach English as a second language, he sent out job applications on the Internet.
 Tye immediately booked a flight to China after being offered a job to teach English in Huizhou, Guangdong.
-After spending a year in China, he lived in Taiwan for one and a half years between 2010 and 2011 before moving back to China for 10 years.
+After spending a year in China, he lived in Taiwan for one and a half years, between 2010 and 2011, before moving back to China for 10 years.
 In China, he spent several years in Inner Mongolia before returning to Guangdong.
-During his time in Taiwan, he was able to pay off his student loans in a year with the low cost of living and his income being between five to seven times more than what he would have earned in China.
+During his time in Taiwan, he was able to pay off his student loans in a year with the low cost of living and his income being between five and seven times more than what he would have earned in China.
 In Huizhou, Tye met a Chinese woman, Vivienne Wei, who became his wife.
 They started a family in Huizhou and owned an apartment.
 The couple has two daughters who seldom are in the YouTube videos on Tye's channel.

 Career

-Churchill Customs

-Tye was an English teacher living in Huizhou who vlogged his experiences in China and had 3,000 subscribers in early 2015.
-With business partners Winston Sterzel and Marty Schmidt, Tye established Churchill Customs around 2015 with the aim of providing custom motorcycle building services.
-Churchill Customs was founded in Huizhou which did not have rules as strict as other localities regarding using motorcycles.
-The company was housed in an outlet in an alley, and Tye served as its marketing and sales manager.
-Tye, who had not used a motorcycle before living in China, had met co-founder Sterzel only a few months before establishing the motorcycle company.
-Their first custom motorcycle was from a rescued motorcycle that cost ¥550 (US$).
-Inspired by Winston Churchill, who was called "the British Bulldog", they named the motorcycle the "Churchill" owing to its "small and beastly" appearance.